svalio/atlassian-connect-express-encryption/README.md

       }
     }

-### atlassian-plugin.xml
+### atlassian-connect.json

-The `atlassian-plugin.xml` describes what your add-on will do.
+The `atlassian-connect.json` describes what your add-on will do.
 There are three main parts to the descriptor: meta information that describes your add-on (i.e., name, description, key, etc.), permissions and authentication information, and a list of the components your add-on will extend.
 This descriptor is sent to the host (i.e., JIRA or Confluence) when your add-on is installed.

-To see all of the available settings in the `atlassian-plugin.xml`, visit the interactive descriptor guides:
+To see all of the available settings in the `atlassian-connect.json`, visit the interactive descriptor guides:

 * [JIRA](http://atlassian-connect.herokuapp.com/help#jira/webhook)
 * [Confluence](http://atlassian-connect.herokuapp.com/help#confluence/webhook)